Right to die: Nancy Cruzan

 Another major case that further propagated the right to die movement and the use of living wills, advance directives and use of a proxy was Cruzan v.
 Director, Missouri Department of Health.
-In 1983, Nancy Cruzan had a car accident, which left her permanently in a vegetative state.
+In 1983, Cruzan had a car accident, which left her permanently in a vegetative state.
 Her status as an adult and lack of an advance directive, living will, or proxy led to a long legal battle for Cruzan's family in petitioning for the removal of her feeding tube, which was keeping her alive since the accident.
-Nancy had mentioned to a friend that under no circumstances would she want to continue to live if she were ever in a vegetative state, but this was not a strong enough statement to remove the feeding tube.
+Cruzan had mentioned to a friend that under no circumstances would she want to continue to live if she were ever in a vegetative state, but this was not a strong enough statement to remove the feeding tube.
 Eventually, the Cruzan family won the case and had their daughter's tube removed.
 The case brought great debate if the right to die should be approved from state to state or as a whole nation.

 Terri Schiavo

 The Terri Schiavo case occurred between 1990 and 2005.
-This case was controversial due to a disagreement between Terri's immediate family members and her husband.
+This case was controversial due to a disagreement between Schiavo's immediate family members and her husband.
 In the Quinlan and Cruzan cases, the family was able to make a unanimous decision on the state of their daughters.
 Schiavo suffered from a cardiac arrest which led to her collapse and soon after began to have trouble breathing.
 The lack of oxygen to her brain caused irreversible brain damage, leaving her in a vegetative state and required a feeding tube and ventilator to keep her alive.
-Terri left no advance directive or had a discussion with her parents or husband about what she may have wanted if something were to happen to her.
+Schiavo left no advance directive or had a discussion with her parents or husband about what she may have wanted if something were to happen to her.
 Soon after, her husband was appointed as her legal guardian.

-Years later, her husband decided to remove Terri's feeding tube since the chances of her waking up were slim to none.
-Terri's family, however, argued against this decision and brought this case to court.
+Years later, her husband decided to remove Schiavo's feeding tube since the chances of her waking up were slim to none.
+Schiavo's family, however, argued against this decision and brought this case to court.
 The case was very turbulent and occurred over some years and involved the state and its legislators before a decision was made.
 This brought up bioethical debates on the discontinuation of Schiavo's life vs. allowing her to continue living in a permanent vegetative state.
-Those who were for preserving Terri's life stated that removing the tube would be ethically immoral since they do not know what she would have wanted.
+Those who were for preserving Schiavo's life stated that removing the tube would be ethically immoral since they do not know what she would have wanted.
 They challenged her physical and mental state and stated that she might have some consciousness; thus she deserved to continue living.
 Those for removing the tube argued for self-determination and that her quality of life was diminished.
 The Schiavo case is the most recent and significant right to die case that propagates the thought of having an advance directive or living will.
 It also further looks into other complications that can arise, such as family disagreements, which should have been accounted for when dealing with a right to die case.